Jennifer Ardene - BA (Hons) Accounting & Finance, 2016

 On her first impressions, Jennifer explains: “There were so many members of staff answering all type of questions.
 I can confidently say their support and the facilities were second to none.
 The approach Leeds Beckett took to my course by giving the option to select some of my modules meant I was able to tailor my course specifically to what I really wanted to study.
 The strong focus on graduate employability and high-quality research were also very impressive not to mention its excellent support services for international students which was an added bonus.”

 Jennifer’s time at Leeds Beckett exceeded her expectations as she explains: “The whole process was a great preparation for the workplace experience.
 Being a course Rep and an Ambassador meant I was able to take students opinion to the forum if there was an issue.
 However, we were always generally happy with the modules and endless support from staff.”

-Now, just over two years since graduating, Jennifer is running her own business based in Leeds.
+Now, Jennifer is running her own business based in Leeds.
 Jenny’s Jerk Chicken is an authentic Caribbean street food company, specialising in jerk chicken and other Caribbean dishes such as curried goat and brown beef stew.
 The business has two main shops in Leeds and Bradford but also often residing in multiple other locations, including pop-up stalls in Oracle Bar & Night Club, Trinity Kitchen and Kirkgate Market.